mbaeumer/mbaeumer.github.io/_posts/2023-01-13-pimp-your-ppt.markdown

 In this example, I chose a golf theme, so a blurry green background seems kinda suitable.

 ## Using effects
 Powerpoint provides a variety of artistic effects that can be applied on images.
 My personal favourite is the blur effect.
-It makes the image look a bit fuzzy, so it gives more room for other elements on the slide, such as text:
+It makes the image look a bit fuzzy, so it gives more room for other elements on the slide, such as text:<br>
 ![](/assets/pimp-ppt/06-image-blur-small.png)

 How to do it: